anurudhrasundaram/Cognify-PersonalizedLearningPlatform/README.md

 7. Disclaimer of Warranty.
-Unless required by applicable law or agreed to in writing:

-the Work is provided on an "AS IS" basis, without warranties or conditions of any kind, either express or implied, including but not limited to warranties of title, non-infringement, merchantability, or fitness for a particular purpose.
+Unless required by applicable law or agreed to in writing: the Work is provided on an "AS IS" basis, without warranties or conditions of any kind, either express or implied, including but not limited to warranties of title, non-infringement, merchantability, or fitness for a particular purpose.

-Yo assume any risks associated with using or redistributing the Work.
+You assume any risks associated with using or redistributing the Work.

 8. Limitation of Liability.
-Under no legal theory, including tort (negligence), contract, or otherwise, shall any Contributor be liable to You for damages, including:
+Under no legal theory, including tort (negligence), contract, or otherwise, shall any Contributor be liable to You for damages, including: direct, indirect, special, incidental, or consequential damages arising from this License or the use or inability to use the Work.

-direct,

-indirect,

-special,

-incidental, or

-consequential damages arising from this License or the use or inability to use the Work.

 9. Accepting Warranty or Additional Liability.
 While redistributing the Work or Derivative Works, You may choose to offer support, warranty, indemnity, or other liability obligations and/or rights consistent with this License.